Wimborne Minster (church): The clock

 The clock's case was built in the Elizabethan era, but the face and dial are of a much greater age; the first documents relating to the clock concern repairs carried out in 1409.
 The face utilizes a pre-Copernican display, with a centrally placed earth orbited by the sun and stars.

 It is currently maintained by Wimborne resident Bruce Jensen.

 Tombs

 The most important tomb in the church is that of King Ethelred, the brother of Alfred the Great.
 Ethelred was mortally wounded in a battle at Martin, near Cranborne.
 The exact location of the tomb however is unknown, though sources and legend indicate that it resides somewhere near the altar.
 A 14th-century metal brass memorial next to the altar states that the former king is buried in the wall and is the only brass to mark the burial site of an English monarch.
 Two other important tombs, constructed out of alabaster and Purbeck Marble, are those of the legitimised great grandson of Edward III, John Beaufort, 1st Duke of Somerset and his wife, Duchess Margaret Beauchamp.
-They were the parents of Margaret Beaufort, the mother of King Henry VII and are therefore the maternal grandparents of King Henry VII of England.
+They were the parents of Margaret Beaufort, the mother of Henry VII and are therefore his maternal grandparents.